tronprotocol/wallet-cli/README.md

 > The ivk of shielded address

 ak
-> The ak of shielded address
+> The ak of shielded address.
+Please set this field to null, if you don't care whether the notes are spent or not.

 nk
-> The nk of shielded address
+> The nk of shielded address.
+Please set this field to null, if you don't care whether the notes are spent or not.

 startNum
 > The starting block number of the scan